 Never Put Hot Liquid in the Cup Holder

-We love a hot coffee every morning as much as anyone, but hot beverages should never be put in a cup holder (which are typically too shallow in our opinion and placed dangerously above your little one's head).
+We love a hot coffee every morning as much as anyone, but cup holders (which are typically too shallow in our opinion and placed dangerously above your little one's head) should never contain hot beverages.
 A spill of hot liquid can result in terrible burns that not only hurt but leave scars that last a lifetime.